 Coronavirus Map of Global Cases

-This interactive map by the CSSE at Johns Hopkins University marks the locations of all the known cases of the Coronavirus (COVID-19).
+This interactive map by the CSSE at Johns Hopkins University marks the locations of all the known cases of SARS-CoV-2.
 It tracks new cases reported by the World Health Organisation (WHO), Centre for Disease Control (CDC), NHC and Dingxiangyuan.
 A second map by internet giant Tencent is also available for more up to date China data.

 For more maps and a live feed of verified Hong Kong, Southeast Asia and World news on the outbreak, check out https://coronavirus.thebaselab.com/, a website created and run by Thebaselab, a group of Hong Kong high school students.